arushibuilds/GHC26-Grants-and-Scholarships/README.md

 Organization names and trademarks belong to their respective owners and are used solely for identification.
 No affiliation or endorsement is implied.

 This resource was created to help attendees explore publicly available funding opportunities.
-Links were last verified on August 31, 2026.
+Links were last verified on Sept 4, 2026.
 Please open an issue to request a correction or removal.

 ## License